GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Ring of Greatness**, $7,800
 Neg.
 This represents a number of magical rings which might be found.
 They can be made of any material and the mentioned price is the minimum for a simple ring fashioned of a precious metal.
-Each ring of greatness enhances a specific attibute of its wearer by 1.
+Each ring of greatness enhances a specific attribute of its wearer by 1.

 **Ring of Guarding**, $8,600
 Neg.
 The user may use their reaction *to create a forcefield in shape like a shield, blocking as though it were a shield.
 Roll 1d4, this is the defense from blocking.
 The wearer also gains this much spell sickness.
-If their spell sickness is ever equal to or greater than the defense bonus- the forcefield fails to materialize and the wearer simply gains a single point of spell sickness*.
+If their spell sickness already possessed by the user is ever equal to or greater than the defense bonus- the forcefield fails to materialize and the wearer simply gains a single point of spell sickness*.

 **Ring of Hiding**, $4,000
 Neg.
 A simple band with dull colored gemstones embedded. *Stimuli produced by the wearer is somewhat distorted when they wish to be hidden.
-For the purpose of stealth, the weaer's base DV is increased by +4.
+For the purpose of stealth, the wearer's base DV is increased by +4.
 A wearer may only benefit from a single such ring at once*.

 **Ring of Lorylean**, $50,000
 Unique.